mahadevan-k/react-slim/README.md

 many libraries that change too fast, leaving developers always confused about the right way to build apps or features.

-I am, however, open to performance improvements, bug-fixes and suggestions that can add an exponential benefit to the functionality of the library without breaking changes to the interface and retaining its design principles.
+I am, however, open to performance improvements and bug-fixes

+# Author

+Mahadevan K - mahadevan.k@gmail.com